This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

 This data helps answer the most important questions:

-For what kind of questions does my brand show up?
+For which questions does my brand show up

 Good practice: don’t judge visibility based on a single number.
-It’s best to analyze visibility, position, sentiment, sources, and competition together.
+It’s best to analyze visibility, position, sentiment, sources, and competition together over a longer period of time.

-After clicking a specific prompt, you’ll see a detailed analysis of AI’s answers for that question.
+After clicking a specific prompt, you’ll see a detailed analysis of AI’s answer for that question.

 In the prompt details you can check: